 Police Offers and Drug Addiction: The Stress of the Job

 What we do know is that being a police officer means that you regularly come into contact with the ugliest parts of life.
-The things that most of us can avoid (unless we decide to open a newspaper or turn on the news) most of the time are a daily occurrence for a police officer.
-Though admission to the job requires a great deal of psychological, mental and physical testing, there’s the idea that repeated exposure to the things that human beings do to each other when at their worst can take its toll.
+The things that most of us can avoid most of the time are a daily occurrence for a police officer.
+Though admission to the job requires a great deal of psychological, mental and physical testing, repeated exposure to the things that human beings do to each other when at their worst can take an emotional toll.
 When dealing with murder, child abuse, domestic violence and assault on a regular basis, it stands to reason that alcoholism or drug abuse and addiction may become a factor for some.

 Police Officers and Drug Addiction Treatment

 Ultimately, the existence of addiction means that treatment is necessary.
 Targeted recovery treatment that respects the privacy and uniqueness of each police officer can and does save lives.
 It is important to seek a treatment program that understands the stresses that police officers and emergency responders experience daily.
 Further, a quality treatment program should offer personalized treatment plans that address underlying conditions and causes that led to substance use.

 There are a variety of different types of treatment available to police officers and they are encouraged to get help before their work performance suffers.
 If a police officer has not yet had any complications on the job or suspensions due to behavior under the influence or drug possession, then an outpatient program may be a good start.
 In this way, he or she can keep up at work while still getting the treatment they need.
 In all other cases, inpatient drug rehab is recommended.

 It is possible to heal from substance addiction.
 If you would like to learn more drug and alcohol treatment for yourself or someone you care about, contact Michael’s House today.
 We respect your privacy and confidentiality.
 Our experienced recovery professionals are here to take your call, seven days a week.